dominikwilkowski/dominikwilkowski/content/posts/learning-rust-by-building-the-old-terminal-game-beast-from-1984-part-1/index.md

 A few issues:
 - We are required to hit <kbd>Enter</kbd> before our program does anything
 - Moving is bunched together until we hit <kbd>Enter</kbd>
-- Hitten any of our direction keys echos them to our output
+- Hitting any of our direction keys echos them to our output

 That's not a good way for a game to operate.
-Having to hit <kbd>Enter</kbd> after each move or even seeing the the letters appear in my terminal when playing.
+Having to hit <kbd>Enter</kbd> after each move or even seeing the letters appear in my terminal when playing.
 We can fix all that by setting our terminal to "raw mode".

 ## Terminal modes